yandex-cloud/docs/en/data-transfer/operations/endpoint/source/logfeller.md

    * **Logbroker topic**: The topic that data will come from.

-   * **YT delivery**: Configuring [YT delivery](https://logbroker.yandex-team.ru/docs/how_to/configuration#configuring-yt-delivery) for a topic.
-Configure YT delivery for a topic yourself.
+   * **YT delivery**: Set the Logbroker token in the endpoint parameters.
+[YT delivery](https://wiki.yandex-team.ru/logfeller/yt-delivery/) management is automatic.

    * **YT operations settings for indexing**: